-We can imagine many people would be shocked to hear we regularly provide chemotherapy to dogs and cats with lymphoma.
-Here are two case studies which will show how cancers can be successfully diagnosed and treated in dogs and cats.
+We can imagine many people would be shocked to hear we regularly provide chemotherapy.
+Here are the stories of a dog and a cat with lymphoma which show how cancers can be successfully diagnosed and treated in dogs and cats.